Why go to Sunday Mass?

 Not attending Mass means losing all these benefits.

-The Holy Mass relives, in an actual way, the sacrifice of the cross, where Jesus Christ, out of love, died for all of us.
-So why is going to mass a norm for something that should arise as a natural response to love?
+The Holy Mass relives, in a current and bloodless way, the sacrifice of the cross, where Jesus Christ, out of love, died for all of us.
+So, why is going to Mass a rule for something that should arise as a natural response of love?

-The commandment helps us Christians fulfill our duties towards Christ and take advantage of the gifts He has given us.
-In some situations, remembering that going to Mass is an obligation gives us the strength to fulfill this act of love.
-The norm of attending Mass carries a motivation that we sometimes fail to achieve by our spontaneity.
+The commandment helps us Christians fulfill our duties to Christ and take advantage of the gifts He has given us, since, in some situations, remembering that going to Mass is an obligation gives us the strength to fulfill this act of love.
+The rule of attending Mass carries a motivation that we sometimes fail to achieve on our own spontaneity.

 It is essential to develop a sense of foresight so as not to miss Sunday Mass, to teach it to our families, and thus to attend with serenity and without pressure the Eucharistic Celebration, which is “a sacrament of piety, a sign of unity, a bond of charity, a paschal banquet in which Christ is received as food, the soul is filled with grace and we are given the pledge of the glory to come”(Sacrosanctum Concilium, 47).